tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/TKE Serverless 集群指南/镜像缓存_intl_en.md

 ## Image Cache Overview

 This document describes how image cache works and its billing rules, creation, and usage method.
 You can use image cache to accelerate image pull during instance creation so as to expedite instance startup.
-This capability is applicable to EKS cluster Pods and super nodes.
+This capability is applicable to TKE Serverless cluster Pods and super nodes.

 ## How it Works